 Managing IBS Symptoms Naturally

 Let’s talk about how kiwi helps constipation!
-If you would have told me that I would be posting about constipation on my blog a few years ago, I might had said “No way”!
+If you had told me that I would be posting about constipation on my blog a few years ago, I might have said, “No way”!

 However, we all know that not being able to “go” is a fact of life sometimes.
 And in the area of digestive discomforts, irritable bowel syndrome (IBS) with constipation is one of the most difficult things to have.